Ahmad Badreddin Hassoun: Authority to approve execution orders

 In 2016, it was reported by Amnesty International that Hassoun was one of three men who had been deputised by Syrian President Bashar al-Assad with the power to sign execution warrants for prisoners at Sednaya Prison.
-A 2017 follow‑up report estimated that approximately 13,000 detainees were executed at Saydnaya following the Mufti’s approval.
+A 2017 follow‑up report estimated that approximately 13,000 detainees were executed at Saydnaya following the Mufti's approval.

 Assassination of son

-Hassoun's 22-year-old son, Sariya, was assassinated on October 2, 2011, in an ambush on the road between Idlib and Aleppo.
+Hassoun's 22-year-old son, Sariya, was assassinated on 2 October 2011, in an ambush on the road between Idlib and Aleppo.
 The attack was attributed to armed opposition militants.
 A university professor, Mohammed al-Omar, who was accompanying him, was also killed in the attack.

+Fall of the Assad regime

 Arrest

-He went into hiding and became a wanted man after the fall of the Assad regime in December 2024.
+He went into hiding after the fall of the Assad regime in December 2024.
 In February 2025, he was spotted in the Aleppo region.

 On 26 March 2025, he was arrested at Damascus International Airport while attempting to leave the country for surgery in Oman via a stopover in Jordan.
 His passport was stamped before his arrest.
 He was then the subject of an arrest warrant issued by the Public Prosecutor's Office.

+Trial

+On 25 June 2026, Hassoun's trial began before the Fourth Criminal Court in Damascus.
+He faced charges including incitement and abuse of influence over allegations that he supported the former Assad regime, its officials, and allied militias.
+Prosecutors also accused him of inciting against civilians and using his position as Grand Mufti to provide religious and political legitimacy to the regime's actions.

+On 6 August 2026, the court reached the final stage of the proceedings after hearing the prosecution's final submissions, the plaintiff's arguments, the defense, and Hassoun's final statement.
+The case was then referred for deliberation and judgment.
+The court set 24 August as the date for the verdict.
+Later that month, on 24 August, Hassoun was sentenced to life imprisonment for war crimes by Judge Fakhr al-Din al-Aryan.
+Judge al-Aryan lated stated Hassoun's religious establishment had "justified the use of barrel bombs that targeted civilian areas and caused widespread destruction, which constitutes a violation of the rules of international humanitarian law."